amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2024 | Week 26 | Can you filter from a donut without highlighting the pie?.md

-This Week's [WOW](https://workout-wednesday.com/2024w26tab/) Challenge Kyle created a Donut chart that doesn't highlight when clicked on,
+This Week's [WOW](https://workout-wednesday.com/2024w26tab/) Challenge Kyle, created a Donut chart that doesn't highlight when clicked on,

 Requirements:
 * Create a donut chart showing Sales by Category, with a label of total sales inside the donut